Register as a sole trader (s.p.) in Slovenia

 With a resolution on registration from AJPES, they may open a bank account at the bank they have selected.

-A business must take further steps to get permits to perform an activity, employment or to arrange social security in accordance with Slovenian regulations within 8 days after the business is registered and the tax administration office is notified of the accounting system that is planned to use.
+A business must take further steps to get permits to perform an activity, employment or to arrange social security in accordance with Slovenian regulations within eight days after the business is registered and the tax administration office is notified of the accounting system that is planned to use.
 More+.

 How can a sole trader be transformed into a company?